Skip to main contentSkip to footer

 Share this:

-Though the rules surrounding the Royal Ascot dress code haven't changed much since the first official event 112 years ago, women's fashion for the most coveted event of the season is entering a new era.
+Though the rules surrounding the Royal Ascot dress code still seem as strict since the first official event 112 years ago, women's fashion for the most coveted racing event of the season is actually entering a new era.

 Contrary to the lack of movement within the official dress code, Ascot fashion constantly moves with the times.
-Fast forward to the 2020's, more and more women are wearing suits and are also being encouraged to experiment with pre-loved clothing.
+Fast forward to 2024, more and more women are wearing suits and are also being encouraged to experiment with pre-loved clothing.

-RELATED: 5 Ascot 2023 outfit ideas that are actually pretty major
+RELATED: 5 Ascot outfit ideas that are actually pretty major for 2024

-From fur and pearls in the 1920s, to pared back looks during the 40s thanks to fabric rationings after WW2, to bright colours of the swinging 60s, an elegant take on the boho movement during the 70s, all the way up to 2017, when Saville Row tailor Daisy Knatchbull became the first woman known to wear a morning suit.
-Guests have always done what they can with what they have, and looking back at interpretations on the festival's sartorial structure through the years is a first place past time for fashion lovers.
+Throughout its illustrious history guests have always pushed the envelope as far as style is concerned; From pearls in the 1920s, to pared back looks during the 1940s thanks to fabric rationing after World War II, to the bright colours of the swinging 1960s.
+Let's not forget the elegant take on the boho movement during the 1970s, and also the momentous gender-norm defying moment in 2017, when Saville Row tailor Daisy Knatchbull became the first woman known to wear a morning suit.
+Looking back at interpretations of the races' sartorial structure through the years, is a first-place past time for fashion lovers.

 Ascot Fashion: 1700's - 1800's